brunoterkaly/linux-perfmon/README.md

 Various analytics could be used in raw SQL Stored Procedures.
 Currently there is code that transposes columns and rows using Dynamic SQL.
 See GetTopData stored procedure.

+### Documentation - What do all the columns mean that come from running the Linux performance tools of:
+- iostat
+- ifstat
+- top
+- free

 ## You can see all the code here:
 https://github.com/brunoterkaly/linux-perfmon/